zold-io/zold/README.md

 [![License](https://img.shields.io/badge/license-MIT-green.svg)](https://github.com/yegor256/takes/blob/master/LICENSE.txt)
 [![Hits-of-Code](https://hitsofcode.com/github/zold-io/zold)](https://hitsofcode.com/github/zold-io/zold)

-To understand what Zold cryptocurrency is about you may want to watch [this video][video] first.
+To understand what Zold cryptocurrency is about, you may want to watch [this video][video] first.
 Then, you may want to read [this blog][blog] post.
 Then, you have to read the [Green Paper][green-paper]